hirtonsantos/hirtonsantos/README.md

 I'm a Front-End Developer :smile:

-I Love code and developing solutions as a software engineer.
+I love code and developing solutions as a software engineer.

 ## My specialties: